-On 31 January 2008 an almighty storm blew a cargo ferry off course and gave us the Riverdance Shipwreck where Blackpool meets Cleveleys.
+On 31 January 2008 an almighty storm blew a cargo ferry off course where Blackpool meets Cleveleys – to give us the Riverdance Shipwreck.

 It was the latest in a long line of ships to have wrecked over the centuries on the Fylde Coast.
 Have you seen the Shipwreck Memorial which marks all of these lost vessels?
 It’s at the boundary between Cleveleys and Blackpool.